tocttou/hacker-blog/_posts/2020-01-07-How-make-Vim-bautiful-as-God.md

 ---
-title: How to make Vim beautiful as God
+title: How to make Vim beautiful as God -aav
 published: true
 ---